 With all this upheaval so nearby, it’s easy to understand why you might be worried about travelling to Bali.

 Is it safe to travel to Bali right now, or should you cancel your trip?

 We were in Bali during the Lombok disaster and were shaken and rattled by eight earthquakes and aftershocks while we were there.
 In this post, we shed some light on what it was like to be there and if it’s safe for you to travel there now.

 Is it Safe to Travel to Bali Right Now?

 Present Tense.
 Future Perfect?

-After the series of earthquakes and hundreds of aftershocks that hit Lombok during the past several weeks, it seems logical to stay away from the area.
+After the series of earthquakes and hundreds of aftershocks that have hit Indonesia, it seems logical to stay away from the area.

 If several quakes have happened, surely more are on the way, right?

 The truth is, no one can tell you for sure whether it’s safe to go to Bali right now.
 Earthquakes are unpredictable – they literally cannot be predicted – and they don’t follow any discernible pattern.

 Just because there were several large earthquakes in Indonesia recently, it doesn’t mean there are more to come.
 Just because those earthquakes were only minor trembles in Bali, doesn’t mean Bali is necessarily safe.